-Before we take food scraps out to a compost bin, pile or tumbler, they sit on our countertops waiting to be tended to.
+Before you take food scraps out to your compost bin, pile, or tumbler, they collect on your counter or in your kitchen.
 Many people wonder if this causes issues with fruit flies or other bugs.

 Bowl On The Counter | Some people leave items in a bowl for a few hours and dump food scraps in their compost bins daily.
 In such a short period of time, food scraps generally do not smell, attract bugs, or create other sanitation issues.